Set Up a Bitcoin Wallet

 Today, there are lots of online casinos that accept Bitcoin.
-Café Casino is one of the biggest and best examples of such a website.
+Cafe Casino is one of the biggest and best examples of such a website.
 If you are keen to play there while using Bitcoin for your banking requirements, you can find everything you need on the site.
 They have many useful articles and videos covering the process, including setting up your Bitcoin wallet.

 This part of the process doesn't cost anything.
 You've also got plenty to choose from.
 The first thing to think about is how and where you'd like to use your wallet.
 Think about where you are most likely to need it.
 Do you play casino games on your tablet or smartphone?
 If so, make sure you download an app you can use on one of those devices.
 Alternatively, get one designed for a desktop computer if you only ever play casino games on there.

 You'll do this on your smartphone, tablet, or computer, depending on which one you chose.
 Each Bitcoin wallet has its own unique address.
 This is the address you will use when sending Bitcoin to your casino account.
 It's also the address you need to use when requesting a withdrawal from that account.
-This address is also referred to as your public key.
-If you want someone to send you Bitcoin, you’ll need to let them have your public key.

 Think of this as the key to your wallet.
 You should be the only person who knows the key.
 It's the same as the passcode you use with a card to get cash out of an ATM.
 Giving someone else access to your private key is the same as handing over your card and passcode.

 It's important to know this as you don't want to accidentally let someone else have your private key.
 Here is the uncomplicated way to remember it:

 - Public key - always begins with the number 1

 - Private key - always begins with the number 5